-During this quarter staff processed final cost related to the rehabilitation, sale and close-out of the properties.
-There were no knew acquisitions and all rehabilitation has been completed.
+During this quarter staff processed final cost related to the rehabilitation, sale and close-out of the property located at 12669 Gorham (Sheffield) sold by the Development Partner during last quarter.
+There were no new acquisitions and all rehabilitation has been completed.